JamesKemp296/Calculator-Vanilla-JavaScript/README.md

 # Calculator-Vanilla-JavaScript

-A calculator built with vanilla `js` and ES6 Classes and CSS grid.
+A calculator built with vanilla `js`, ES6 Classes and CSS grid.